Hankar House

-The Hankar House (Maison Hankar; Huis Hankar) is a historic town house in Brussels, Belgium.
+The Hankar House (Maison Hankar; Huis Hankar or Hankarhuis) is a historic town house in Brussels, Belgium.
 It was designed by the architect Paul Hankar, and built in 1893, in Art Nouveau style.
 It is generally considered one of the first buildings in that style (along with the Hôtel Tassel by Victor Horta, built at the same time) because of its highly innovative plan and its ground-breaking use of materials and decoration.

-The house is located at 71, rue Defacqz/Defacqzstraat in the municipality of Saint-Gilles, a few steps from the Hôtel Albert Ciamberlani, another remarkable Art Nouveau building by Hankar.
+The house is located at 71, rue Defacqz/Defacqzstraat in the municipality of Saint-Gilles, a few steps from the Hôtel Albert Ciamberlani, another Art Nouveau building by Hankar.

 Architecture

-From 1879 to 1894, Hankar worked in the studio of the prominent architect Henri Beyaert, a master of eclectic and neoclassical architecture.
+From 1879 to 1894, Hankar worked in the studio of the architect Henri Beyaert, a master of eclectic and neoclassical architecture.
 Through Beyaert, Hankar became an admirer of Eugène Viollet-le-Duc, the French architect who advocated the use of innovative new materials such as iron and glass, while drawing from historical architecture for inspiration.
 In 1893, he designed and built the Hankar House, his own residence, at 71, rue Defacqz/Defacqzstraat, in the Saint-Gilles municipality of Brussels.
 The town house Hankar built, on a narrow lot in a wealthy Brussels neighborhood near the Avenue Louise/Louizalaan, was very different from the buildings around it.
-The dominants styles were Beaux-Arts and neoclassical, with symmetrical features such as pediments and pilasters, constructed in brick or stone.
+The dominant styles were Beaux-Arts and neoclassical, with symmetrical features such as pediments and pilasters, constructed in brick or stone.